sco0ter/babbler/xmpp-documentation/src/site/markdown/im.md

 # Contacts, Presence and Messaging
 ---

-For XMPP core aspects like roster and presence management, there\'s a corresponding manager class, directly on the `XmppSession` instance.
+For XMPP core aspects like roster and presence management, there's a corresponding manager class, directly on the `XmppSession` instance.

 ## Adding Contacts to Your Roster